TRASH STICKER PROGRAM:

 Trash (Household waste, food, non-compostable food, non-recyclable items, etc.) MUST be placed in cans with tight-fitting lids.

 All cans to be emptied must have a clearly visible trash sticker attached each week.
-One sticker is required for cans up to 45 gallons.
-Two stickers are required for cans larger than 45 gallons.
+ONE sticker is required per can, regardless of size.
+Please note that the wording on the stickers is outdated; two stickers are NOT necessary for cans larger than 45 gallons.

 Recycling is collected from the front curb (mixed paper, newspaper, aluminum cans, metal cans, plastic bottles and jugs, glass, corrugated cardboard) is collected once per week.
 Items should be placed in recycling bins and set out after 6:00 pm the day prior to pick up or by 7:00 a.m. the day of pick up.
 Cardboard boxes that will not fit in the bin must be broken down, bundled or placed next to or under the recycling bin.